How Progesterone Helps To Prevent Miscarriage

 A miscarriage occurs when a growing baby dies in the mother’s womb before the 20th week of pregnancy.
 It can be one of the hardest moments in the lives of people hoping to expand their family.
 Unfortunately, miscarriages are not uncommon.

-Research says about 10 to 15 pregnancies out of a 100 end in miscarriage.
+Research says about 10 to 15 pregnancies out of 100 end in miscarriage.

 Sometimes, miscarriages can happen three or more times in a row.
 Studies show that about 1% of women have repeated miscarriages.

 Most times, miscarriage rears its ugly head in the first trimester of a woman’s pregnancy, just before the twelfth week.
-Miscarriage can also occur in the second trimester (between weeks 13 and 28) but the incidence of this is not found to be common.
+Miscarriage can also occur in the second trimester (between weeks 13 and 28), but the incidence of this is not common.

 Although there is no cause for some miscarriages, it has been suggested that low levels of pregnancy hormones like progesterone can result in pregnancy loss.
 Boosting progesterone levels can be a way for women to prevent the traumatic experience of losing their babies.

 Progesterone is a female pregnancy hormone.
-Think of it as the helping hand that regulates your monthly cycle, right from ovulation down to menstruation.
-Besides maintaining your womb during the luteal phase, progesterone also prepares your body for pregnancy.
+Think of it as the helping hand that regulates your monthly cycle, from ovulation to menstruation.
+Besides maintaining your womb during the luteal phase, progesterone prepares your body for pregnancy.

-If there is no fertilized egg to hook on to the uterus, the progesterone level drops and your period begins.
+If there is no fertilized egg to hook onto the uterus, the progesterone level drops and your period begins.
 On the other hand, if implantation is successful, the corpus luteum will produce high levels of progesterone.
-This continues all through the first trimester till about the 10th week of pregnancy.
-Afterwards, your baby’s placenta takes over progesterone production till delivery.
+This continues through the first trimester until about the 10th week of pregnancy.
+Afterward, your baby’s placenta takes over progesterone production till delivery.

 Since the role of progesterone during the pregnancy period is highly elevated, low levels of it can result in a miscarriage.